YarinBekor/YaMAS/README.md

 pip install YMS
 ```

-## Getting Started- NCBI SRA
+## Getting Started

 YaMAS provides an easy-to-use interface in the terminal.
-To download a project from **NCBI SRA**, use the one of the following templates:
+First, get the dependencies ready.
+The, follow the steps below.

 ### Get YaMAS ready
 ```